Higher Auslander-Reiten sequences and $t$-structures

-The tautological $t$-structure on $\Db(\BGG_0)$ therefore corresponds to a $t$-structure $\TlB = \{X; X^i = 0 \hbox{ for } i>0\}$ on $\TB$. \footnote{It would be interesting to know if $\TlB$ is a $t$-structure for non-crystallographic Coxeter groups $W$ as the heart of this would serve as a category $\BGG$ for a non-existing Lie algebra.
-Compare with \cite{EW} Remark 6.2.} We get the equivalence on hearts induced from \ref{t str x2}.
+The tautological $t$-structure on $\Db(\BGG_0)$ therefore corresponds to the $t$-structure $\TlB$ on $\TB$ which is the strictly full subcategory generated by $\{X\in \TB\mid X^i = 0 \hbox{ for } i>0\}$.\footnote{It would be interesting to know if $\TlB$ is a $t$-structure for non-crystallographic Coxeter groups $W$ as the heart of this would serve as a category $\BGG$ for a non-existing Lie algebra.
+Compare with \cite{EW} Remark 6.2.} We get the induced equivalence on hearts.

 Category $\BGG$ fits into the framework of (Frobenius) higher AR theory as follows: \begin{theorem} \textbf{i)} $\B$ is $R$-approximating, functorially finite and $R$ has finite $\B$-dimension.

 \textbf{ii)} $\BGG_0$ is equivalent to a quotient category of $\AR$.